-A Legislative Leadership employee who wishes to work the assigned number of hours but on a schedule that is other than 8:00 a.m. -5:00 p.m. during periods when the Legislature is not in session and when operational needs allow should discuss an alternative work schedule with his or her Leader.
+A Clerk or a Secretary employee who wishes to work the assigned number of hours but on a schedule that is other than 8:00 a.m. - 5:00 p.m. during periods when the Legislature is not in session and when operational needs allow should discuss an alternative work schedule with the Clerk or the Secretary, as appropriate.
 An alternative work schedule generally may not include regularly scheduled work before 7:00 a.m. or after 6:00 p.m., but must include a scheduled lunch break of at least 1⁄2 hour daily.
-All other alternative work schedules, including a reduced workweek schedule, also require the prior approval of the employee's Leader.
-The employee's Leader has final authority for determining the feasibility of such arrangements and for approving an alternative schedule for a Legislative Leadership employee.
-The Leader may cancel alternative work schedules upon prior written notice to the employee.
+Hours worked beyond 8 in a day due to an alternative work schedule do not count toward the calculation of premium overtime; except that approved hours worked in excess of the designated alternative work schedule may count toward the calculation of premium overtime in accordance with Section IV(C): Overtime.
+All other alternative work schedules, including a reduced workweek schedule, also require the prior approval of the Clerk or the Secretary.
+The Clerk or Secretary, as applicable, has final authority for determining the feasibility of such arrangements and for approving an alternative schedule for a Clerk or Secretary employee.
+The Clerk and the Secretary, as applicable, may cancel alternative work schedules upon prior written notice to the employee.